Ralph Sutherland: Political career

 Sutherland re-entered politics by throwing his hat in the ring for a seat on Ottawa's Board of Control in the 1976 Ottawa municipal election.
 He ran on a platform of making Ottawa "a place to live at a price you can afford", access to reasonable recreation space, improving services and facilities for senior citizens and the handicapped.
 In the election, Sutherland won the fourth and final seat on the Board.
 Following the election, which also gave him a seat on the Ottawa-Carleton Regional Municipality Council, he served on the region's planning and social services committees.

 Sutherland ran for re-election to the Board of Control in the 1978 Ottawa municipal election.
 He ran on a platform of that re-affirmed "the importance of 'quality of life' in a city 'designed for people'", and advocated a "'responsible administration' of tax dollars... but not if holding the line works to the detriment of social services".
 He wanted to help "senior citizens and others in need, and... continue to support public housing".
 He was also the only controller who supported abolishing the board.
 In the 1978 election, Sutherland was re-elected to the fourth seat on the Board of Control.

 In 1979, Sutherland's motion to abolish the Board of Control passed city council by an 11–4 vote, and would therefore be abolished in time for the 1980 Ottawa municipal election.
 During his second term on regional council, he served on the region's board of health and Civic Hospital board.

 With the Board of Control abolished, Sutherland announced he wouldn't run for election as an alderman in his ward, unless "he doesn't think any of the adermanic candidates in his neighbourhood are adequate".
 He ultimately did not run for a seat on council.

 Post political career

 Following his retirement, Sutherland returned to teaching full-time at the University of Ottawa, teaching courses in hospital administration.
 In 1988, he co-authored a book with M. Jane Fulton, entitled Health Care in Canada: A Description and Analysis of Canadian Health Services.
+In 1974, he bought 460 acres of property outside Plevna, Ontario.
+He died in Perth, Ontario in 2023.